dotnet/Open-XML-SDK/README.md

 [![Downloads](https://img.shields.io/nuget/dt/DocumentFormat.OpenXml.svg)](https://www.nuget.org/packages/DocumentFormat.OpenXml)
 [![Build Status](https://office.visualstudio.com/OC/_apis/build/status/OpenXmlSdk/OfficeDev.Open-XML-SDK?branchName=master)](https://office.visualstudio.com/OC/_build/latest?definitionId=7420&branchName=master)

+> # Office 2019 Support Available!
+> There is a [prerelease version](https://www.nuget.org/packages/DocumentFormat.OpenXml/2.13.0-beta0002) available with support for Office 2019 types.
+Feel free to try this out and let us know how it works for you.
+Please file any issues you find and label them with `Office2019`.

 The Open XML SDK provides tools for working with Office Word, Excel, and PowerPoint documents.
 It supports scenarios such as:

 - High-performance generation of word-processing documents, spreadsheets, and presentations.